HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

-Spectra in LTE are presented together with the preprocessed spectrum in~\Cref{fig:niau_spectra}.
-In this simulation we add a large noise base in order to test the reconstruction abilities of PCA and HyperPCA.
+The preprocessed spectrum is shown in~\Cref{fig:niau_spectra}, while the spectra in \lte are in~\Cref{fig:niau_spectra_lte} in the appendix.
+In this simulation we add a large noise base in order to test the extraction abilities of \pca and \hyperpca.
 The main emission lines of Ni at \SI{471.44}{\nano\meter} and Au at \SI{479.26}{\nano\meter} are visible in the average spectrum, even though they may be hidden by the noise in single spectra.
 Reference elemental distributions are shown in~\Cref{fig:niau_ground_truth}: the sample describes a substrate with a diffused and intense distribution of Ni and a quite concentrated insertion of Au in the top left part.
-Notice that it completely overlaps with the Ni distribution, forming a first example of interference, even though the two main emission lines should be easily resolvable. \Cref{fig:niau_reconstruction} shows the line intensity maps obtained over a window of \num{10} sensor pixels across the most intense wavelength channels: due to noise, only the reconstruction of the Au distribution is significant.
+Notice that it completely overlaps with the Ni distribution, even though the two main emission lines should be easily resolvable.
+The bottom of~\Cref{fig:niau_ground_truth} shows the line intensity maps obtained over a window of \num{10} sensor pixels across the most intense wavelength channels: due to noise, only the reconstruction of the Au distribution is significant.

-A side effect of the addition of a large noise component is the fact that PCA recognizes it as a component itself, thus leading to an incorrect ranking of the signal contributions and the explained variance.
-In~\Cref{fig:niau_pca} we show the reconstruction of the first PCs using the current approach with standard PCA.
-The Au principal line is reconstructed in PC-2: the mapping starts to acquire some physical significance, but the underlying random noise distribution spoils the result.
-Ni is never singled out in a separate PC.
+In the first column of~\Cref{fig:niau_pca} we show the extraction of the first \pcs using the current approach with standard \pca.
+As for \pca, the addition of a large noise component inevitably leads to a very noisy first \pc: by definition, the average spectrum could be used as an approximation up to a global rescaling factor of such component, which is therefore informative, though not easy to interpret.
+As the noise is easily extracted by this component, the information retained is not entirely useful for the extraction of the maps.
+The Au principal line is extracted in \pcn{2}: the mapping starts to acquire some physical significance, but the underlying random noise distribution spoils the result.
+Information on the Ni distribution cannot be retrieved from subsequent \pcs.